XingshengXu/Learn-Python-with-Me/GifShot/README.md

 3. Click the bottom-right corner.

-4. Press q to stop recording.
+4. Press ESC to stop recording.

 5. Your GIF will be saved as output.gif.